cgkades/seedqr-go/README.md

 This project was created to generate a SeedQR on an air-gapped system for use with.... well anything that can take a SeedQR (i.e. Blockstream Jade).

 The idea was to generate a SeedQR on an air-gapped system and save the png into [KeePassXC](https://keepassxc.org/).
-I also didn't want to load a bunch of python libraries, so having a single binary is also idea.
+I also didn't want to load a bunch of python libraries, so having a single binary is also ideal.

 ```shell